Huntington Family Dental - Calgary

 Flawless Tooth Restoration

-A dental crown, often referred to as a “cap,” is designed to cover and protect a tooth that has been treated by a root canal or experienced damage, such as breakage, decay, staining, or misshaping.
-These crowns are meticulously crafted and tailored to seamlessly match the colour and shape of your existing teeth.
-With a lifespan of over 15 years, dental crowns not only restore functionality but also serve as supportive elements for dental bridges or dental implants.
-Additionally, they can be utilized for cosmetic enhancements or aesthetic improvements.
+A dental crown, or “cap,” is custom-designed to encase and protect a tooth that has been treated with a root canal or is damaged by breakage, decay, staining, or misshaping.
+These crowns are expertly crafted to match the colour and shape of your natural teeth, ensuring a seamless blend.
+With proper care, dental crowns can last over 15 years, restoring both the function and strength of your tooth.
+They also provide essential support for dental bridges or implants, and can be used to improve the cosmetic appearance of your smile.

 The Process Of Getting A Crown

-Typically, the process of getting a dental crown involves two visits to the dentist’s office and is performed by the dentist.
+The process of receiving a dental crown typically involves two visits to the dentist’s office and is carried out by the dentist.

-Just like any other dental procedure, the process commences with a comprehensive dental examination.
-During this examination, the dentist will carefully evaluate and clean your teeth to ensure they are ready for the crown placement.
-If the tooth is fractured or significantly affected by decay, any damaged portions will be removed to facilitate the proper function of the dental crown, which serves to shield the tooth against future decay.
+As with any dental procedure, the first step is a thorough dental examination.
+The dentist will assess and clean your teeth to ensure they are ready for the crown.
+If your tooth is damaged or severely decayed, any affected areas will be removed to prepare the tooth for the crown, which will protect it from further damage or decay.

 Shaping of the crown